tykel/khepra-vm/CPU.md

 - The `W` ('Word?') flag governs whether to act on 8-bit or 16-bit (word) operands.
   - On registers, only the lower 8 bits (7-0) will be used.
 This includes mode 2.
   - For memory accesses, only one byte (8 bits) will be loaded from, or stored to, the address in memory.
+  - Assemblers should look for a `.B` suffix to the opcode to signify that `W=0`.
+An optional `.W` suffix might be used for clarity to signify `W=1`, although it is implied.

 - The instructions follow Intel convention, that is: `OP TO, FROM`